telefonicaid/fiware-aiakos/doc/README.rst

 keys, other for GPG keys but also support SSH.
 Not all devices are supported in Linux nor provided free/open source drivers.

-*An OpenPGP 2.0 card can be used with GPG and also with OpenSSH through the gpg-agent_ *The gnuk project allows using some very cheap STM32F103 microcontrollers with an USB port (it install a firmware supporting the OpenPGP 2.0 card specification).
-This option is less secure than and smartcard or a specifically designed USB-token but safer than a software solution: http://www.fsij.org/doc-gnuk/intro.html
+- An OpenPGP 2.0 card can be used with GPG and also with OpenSSH through the gpg-agent_.
+- The `gnuk project`_ allows using some very cheap STM32F103 microcontrollers with an USB port (it install a firmware supporting the OpenPGP 2.0 card specification).
+This option is less secure than and smartcard or a specifically designed USB-token but safer than a software solution.
-*The OpenSC projects is about using smartcards and USB-tokens through PKCS#11/PKCS#15 with Linux.
-This project does not work with GPG, because GPG does not speak PKCS#11.
-However some devices might work with and old project (probably unmaintained) that do a bridge between PCKS#11 and GPG. https://github.com/OpenSC/OpenSC/wiki/Frequently-Asked-Questions
+- The `OpenSC projects`_ is about using smartcards and USB-tokens through PKCS#11/PKCS#15 with Linux.
+This project does not work with GPG due to GPG does not speak PKCS#11.
+  However some devices might work with and old project (probably unmaintained) that do a bridge between PCKS#11 and GPG.

 A very cheap solution (but not the more secure, most of the other devices are designed to resists more types of attacks, including analysing the power consume)